US agency sues Corzine over failure of MF Global

 The firm's $41 billion bankruptcy was the eighth-largest in U.S. history.
 It was also the first collapse of a Wall Street firm since the 2008 financial crisis ended.
 Critics have long complained that regulators have failed to aggressively pursue much bigger financial firms, whose high-risk bets nearly toppled the financial system.

-MF Global was a small commodities broker when Corzine arrived.
+MF Global was a small commodities broker in early 2010 when Corzine arrived.
 His vision was to transform the firm into a full-scale investment bank, similar to Goldman.
 The CFTC's lawsuit says he sought to do so by generating revenue from aggressive trading strategies.

-The plan worked for a while even as the firm's investments grew increasingly risky, the lawsuit said.
-In the second half of 2011, its investments put heavy strains on its cash flow and capital.
+The plan worked for a while even as the investments grew increasingly risky, the lawsuit said.
+In the second half of 2011, the firm's investments and other factors put heavy strains on its cash flow and capital.
 By October 2011, the lawsuit says, sources of cash were drying up.

-Corzine and other employees communicated with one another, by email and sometimes on recorded phone lines, about the firm's "dire situation," the lawsuit says.
+Corzine and other company employees communicated with one another, by email and sometimes on recorded telephone lines, about the firm's "dire situation," the lawsuit says.

 It says a treasurer of the firm's parent company, MF Global Holdings Ltd., told a chief financial officer and another employee in a recorded conversation on Oct.
 6, 2011, that "we have to tell Jon that enough is enough.
 We need to take the keys away from him."